 Resilience in Tempe, AZ

-To date, most of Tempe's sustainability and resilience initiatives have been housed within the Department of Public Works.
-To broaden the sustainability mission of the city government, Tempe created in October of 2015 a citizens' Sustainability Commission, and the city manager has established quarterly conservation and sustainability updates for City Council.
-The updates are to promote cross-department collaboration and will review a set of 87 sustainability initiatives that have been identified across all city operating departments, more as they emerge.
+Tempe's sustainability and resilience initiatives were typically housed within the Department of Public Works.
+To broaden the city's mission and commitment to sustainability, Tempe created a citizens' Sustainability Commission, and the city manager established a quarterly meeting with City Council.
+The updates are intended to promote a more deliberate cross-department collaboration and while reviewing and integrating a set of 87 sustainability initiatives identified across all operating departments.

-To aid in this effort, the Leadership in Community Resilience program will lead an internal executive-level Resiliency Workshop.
-This workshop is intended to:
+To aid in this effort, the Leadership in Community Resilience program led an internal executive-level Resiliency Workshop in coordination with the city's first Sustainability Manager.
+This workshop achieved the following goals:

 - Provide the necessary departmental leadership to their operational areas of responsibilities;